long2ice/asynch/README.md

 ## Usage

-Basically a connection to a ClickHouse server is established in two ways:
+Basically, a connection to a ClickHouse server can be established in two ways:

 1. with a DSN string, e.g., `clickhouse://[user:password]@host:port/database`;